MichaelJbyte/Linux-Practice-01/README.md

   - _dmesg_: A command which displays kernal messxages such as errors and running processes.
     * [To make a search for a certain word or phrase found in these messages, use this command:
       _sudo dmesg | grep "word1|word2"_]
-  - When using the 'diff' command, the order does matter in which you put them.
-The result will differ.

 ---